|

 (drop) and back (punch is better) to make your opponent tired

-(diagonally).
+(move them diagonally).
 Do occasional slicing or chopping.
-Smash to the sideline (Aim
+Smash to the

 keep your opponent off balance.
 Smash to the body at times to confuse